bashrootshell/password-hashing-LABS/README.md

 # password-hashing-LABS

-### A simple password hashing PBKDF2 / SCRYPT Python Implementation for educational purposes only.
+### A simple password hashing PBKDF2 / SCRYPT / ARGON2 Python _Implementation_ for educational purposes only.

 It also executes a basic password strength test (not fancy at all, a pretty basic one).

 **Not suitable for production in terms of SQL _database query sanitization/optimization/auth_.
 There's no documentation within the code.
-Goal is to demonstrate password hashing implementation instead of clear text or pure hash storage.**
+Goal is to demonstrate password hashing implementation instead of a clear text implementation or even a 'pure hash' storage.**